scala-js/scala-js-website/doc/interoperability/facade-types.md

 }
 {% endhighlight %}

-**Pre 0.6.15 note**: Before Scala.js 0.6.15, the `@JSGlobal` annotation did not exist, so you will find old code that does not yet use it to annotate native JS classes.

 The call `new RegExp("[ab]*")` will map to the obvious in JavaScript, i.e., `new RegExp("[ab]*")`, meaning that the identifier `RegExp` will be looked up in the global scope.